jeeneo/rootless-viperfx/readme.md

 6. Power off the VM and in the VMs settings, enable shared folder.
 It will request All Files Access, grant.
 7. It will create `/SharedFolder` on the Internal Storage for both the host and virtual system.
 8. Download [ViperFX RE](https://github.com/WSTxda/ViperFX-RE-Releases)'s APK and [module](https://github.com/WSTxda/ViPERFX_RE/releases), copy both to `/SharedFolder`
-9. In Virtual Master, open magisk and import that module, then install `viperfx-release.apk` and restart the VM
+9. Start the VM and open Magisk, then import the module, and install `viperfx-release.apk`, finally restart the VM.
 10. If everything was done correctly, you should be able to open ViperFX without driver issues!
-    - (note: enable Legacy mode if apps don't get filtered just like a normal Android phone)
+    - (note: enable Legacy mode if some apps don't get filtered just like a normal Android phone)

 (also note: you can increase refresh rate from 60 to 120 in VM settings for a smoother/faster experience)